Alamantus/robbie.antenesse.net/_posts/2023-12-08-what-chatgpt-is-and-why-it-cant-replace-you.md

 ---
 layout: post
-title: What ChatGPT Is and Why It Can't Replace You
+title: "How ChatGPT Works (In Simple Terms) and Why You Still Matter"
 date: 2023-12-08 20:15:00 -0700
 comments: true
 tags: